 Fit to Child: Older Infant

-This baby has a 9.5″ torso and has an excellent fit on the lowest harness position with the infant padding in use.
+This baby has a 9.5 inch torso and has an excellent fit on the lowest harness position with the infant padding in use.
 Without the padding in place, her shoulders wouldn’t quite reach the bottom harness position.

 3 Years Old

-This model is 3 years, 10 months, 32 lbs and 38.5″.
+This model is 3 years, 10 months, 32 pounds and 38.5 inches tall.
 I have removed all padding and left on the strap covers.
 The buckle is on the second slot.

-She has 5.5″ clearance above the top of her head to the top of the fully extended headrest.
-Given the height and weight restrictions on this seat she could probably stay rear facing in it till 6+.
+She has 5.5 inches of clearance above the top of her head to the top of the fully extended headrest.
+Given the height and weight restrictions on this seat she could probably stay rear facing in it for quite some time.

-Although there is no known benefit to keeping a medically typical child rear facing that long, this seat presents reasonable options for parents who are transporting their children in older vehicles without top tether retrofitting available.
-This seat would give them the option to remain rear facing until the child is old, big and mature enough for a belt positioning booster.
+This seat is a reasonable option for parents who are transporting their children in older vehicles without top tether retrofitting available.
+This seat would give them the option to remain rear facing until the child is old, large, and mature enough for a belt positioning booster.

 Installation: Rear Facing